luigirizzo/netmap/README.md

 from the Intel e1000 project on sourceforce.
 If you need the netmap enabled drivers for e1000, veth, forcedeth, virtio-net or r8169 you will also need the full kernel sources.

+Linux users can find the netmap example applications in the `apps/` directory in this repository.

 #### Step 1